commonsharp/SurvivalProject-Server/README.md

 - [ ] Change the teams in quests to 10, instead of 0.

 # List of bugs
+* Leaving a game with 2+ players doesn't work properly.
 * Starting a tutorial crashes the game.
 * ~~Soccer timer doesn't start.~~
 * ~~You have to change items at least once before clicking ready in a room.~~